 Corrie McLeod is a 17-year communications veteran and is the Founder and Publisher of InnovationAus.

-Corrie is also the Chief Executive Officer of Hello Espresso the holding entity for a group of companies comprising Espresso Communications, One Part Idea and InnovationAus, overseeing the strategic direction and commercial operations of the group.
+Corrie is also the Chief Executive Officer of Hello Espresso the holding entity for a group of companies comprising Espresso Communications and InnovationAus, overseeing the strategic direction and commercial operations of the group.

 As publisher, Corrie manages the role that InnovationAus plays in the Australian media landscape, as well as its place as an independent voice within the local technology ecosystem.